pylint-dev/pylint/doc/tutorial.rst

     * (R) refactor, for bad code smell
     * (W) warning, for python specific problems
     * (E) error, for probable bugs in the code
-    * (F) fatal, if an error occurred which prevented pylint from doing further processing.
+    * (F) fatal, if an error occurred which prevented Pylint from doing further processing.

 When Pylint is first run on a fresh piece of code, a common complaint is that it